Rancho Rinconada, Cupertino, California: History

 Since the Rancho Rinconada residences were outside of any city limits up until the 1990s and were only subject to county regulations, modifications to the houses were not as tightly regulated as those within a city limit.
 Over the years, many homes in Rancho were remodeled or changed, and much was done without regard to building codes or good building practices.

 With the advent of the era for two-income families came the need for two-car garages, which became more prevalent in the 1960s.
 Rancho Rinconada homes were built with one-car carports.
 More time-saving kitchen appliances were going into kitchens.
-The 1970s brought the microwave oven in as a common kitchen appliance, but the Rancho kitchen was designed with only a few low-amp outlets connected to the other houses' outlets and a total of two electrical breakers for the whole house.
+The 1970s brought the microwave oven in as a common kitchen appliance, but the Rancho kitchen was designed with only a few low-amp outlets connected to the other houses' outlets and a total of four circuit breakers for the whole house, two 15 amp and two 20 amp.
 Computers and their peripherals came along in the late 80s, putting even more demand on a home's electrical system, for which Rancho homes were not designed.

 As various city boundaries surrounded the county (Santa Clara County) pocket containing Rancho Rinconada, land values rose and its location relative to the high-tech industry made it into a desirable location.
 Rancho Rinconada was no longer a blue-collar rural community located among cherry orchards.
 It became a community located in the heart of the high-tech industry explosion and surrounded by tech growth and highly educated white collar workers.
 However, for part of the 1970s and 1980s, it was a neighborhood in decline that facilitated a lot of undesirable activities.

 However, residents of Rancho Rinconada had the privilege of a Cupertino mailing address, which by itself lends to higher land values than surrounding cities, and shared the acclaim of the famed Cupertino schools.
 As the tech industry drew more Asian engineers and managers whose culture emphasizes education, Cupertino became a highly desirable area for them.
 Though not a part of the City of Cupertino, Rancho gave a low-cost avenue for families to get their children into one of the best school systems.
 People had the strong desire to put their children in good schools, and these there often extended families living in the same household.
 Larger houses were needed for such families and Rancho was the place to get larger housing at the cheapest price for the Cupertino schools.